#filesize #finder #duplicate #command-line-tool #filename #byte-size

 If you have the program as a binary executable then run, clonehunter --help for usage.
 If you are running this program via Cargo, then run cargo run -- --help from the root folder for usage.

 -c stands for checksum.
-If you pass this option, clonehunter will find the file clones (aka duplicate files or identical files) based on a partial checksum by reading bytes from the beginning and the ending of the file content.
+If you pass this option, clonehunter will find the file clones (aka duplicate files or identical files) based on a partial checksum by reading bytes from the beginning and the end of the file.
 If you do not pass -c option, then clonehunter will scan for clones based on a combination of file name, modified time and file size hash combined.
+Use this if want to hunt for clones aggressively.

 -v stands for verbose.
-It prints the hashes of each and every file for you to compare and manually figure out clones.
+This options helps to print the hashes of each and every file for you to compare and manually figure out clones.

 There are two modes the program looks for duplicate files.